A Legacy of Surrealism & Theatre

 The Project

-The Charles and Ruth Project was initiated by Mr. Tamang to further their legacies and those of their many friends, who together form a remarkable international chain of luminaries from the world of 20th Century Arts & Letters.
-This site is run by Indra and his assistant with the Charles & Ruth Project, Romy Ashby.
+The Charles and Ruth Project was initiated by Indra Tamang to further their legacies and those of their many friends, who together form a remarkable international chain of luminaries from the world of 20th Century Arts & Letters.
+This site is run by Indra and his collaborator and project co-writer Romy Ashby.
 Anyone with questions or comments is warmly invited to send an email.

 All material posted on this web site, including text, photos and other artwork, is protected by copyright and must not be used without permission.